dlzhry2/immunisation-fhir-api/tests/README.md

 Products are handled by the infra template and get cleaned up periodically.
 Running `/azp run` on the PR should fix it.

+### Tests fail with `Invalid Access Token: Ensure APIGEE_ACCESS_TOKEN is valid.`

+Try applying the Terraform again.
+May have been cleaned up by a platforms script.

 ### Terraform unable to create Cloudwatch Log Group